-Several researchers have applied language-based psychological assessments designed to compare LLMs with humans, finding that LLMs can---in some cases---exhibit humanlike responses on theory-of-mind tests \cite{aguera2021understand,trott2022large} and humanlike abilities as well as biases on reasoning assessments \cite{dasgupta2022language,laverghetta2022predicting}.

-What do these results say about understanding in LLMs?
-The very terms used by the researchers who named these benchmark assessments---``general language understanding,'' ``natural language inference,'' ``reading comprehension,'' ``theory of mind,'' and so on---reveal an assumption that humanlike understanding is required to perform well on these tasks.
+What do such results say about understanding in LLMs?
+The very terms used by the researchers who named these benchmark assessments---``general language understanding,'' ``natural language inference,'' ``reading comprehension,'' ``commonsense reasoning,'' and so on---reveal an assumption that humanlike understanding is required to perform well on these tasks.
 But do these tasks actually require such understanding?
+Not necessarily.
 As an example, consider one such benchmark, the Argument Reasoning Comprehension Task \cite{habernal2018argument}.
 In each task example, a natural-language ``argument'' is given, along with two statements; the task is to determine which statement is consistent with the argument.
 Here is a sample item from the dataset:

-\begin{quote} Argument: Felons should be allowed to vote.
-A person who stole a car at 17 should not be barred from being a full citizen for life. \\
+\begin{quote} \textbf{Argument:} Felons should be allowed to vote.
+A person who stole a car at 17 should not be barred from being a full citizen for life.

-Statement A: Grand theft auto is a felony.
+\textbf{Statement A:} Grand theft auto is a felony.